Save the questions. What I want to know:

 A month into my solo journey around the world I find myself in the middle of the Adriatic Sea on the charming Dalmatian island of Hvar.

 After an entire day of exploring, I make it to the end of the walkway on the remote side of this island.
-For miles in all directions, the ocean wavers serenely.
+For miles in all directions, the beach expands and the ocean wavers serenely.

 The sun slowly descends and is moments away from its scheduled meeting with the ocean.